jeremy-miller/elixir-life/README.md

 blog.

 ## Tasks
+- Use structs?
+With required fields
+- Get dependencies: mix deps.get
+- Compile mix dependencies in Dockerfile: mix deps.compile
+- Compile project in Dockerfile: mix compile
+- Need to do mix clean?
+- Need to do mix deps.compile? or will mix.compile do this?
 - Docker pull node-lint image and lint (in readme, Travis build)
 - Move Dialyzer inside Docker, update Dockerfile
 - Move test.watch to Docker container with volume, add inotify-tools to Dockerfile